 "Many men are guilty of the unseemliness and the folly of praising themselves - their ingenuity, their shrewdness, their persuasiveness, their generosity, etc. Probably if they knew how . . . very soon they weary their audience, how often their language becomes positively nauseous, they would abstain."

 Dr. J. D Parker in his sermon Self-Boasting strikes a balance:

 “There is a sense in which every man ought to be able to praise himself; otherwise the applause of the public will be left by him to be a mockery and a lie.”

 These two expositions on the same Scripture text, make it clear that it is wise for talkers to appreciate their achievements, but foolish to boast about them.

 "A gossip goes around telling secrets, but those who are trustworthy can keep a confidence."
 (Proverbs 11:13)

 Are confidences kept when a story is shared without revealing names?

 Sometimes, when talkers need to illustrate a viewpoint in one of their speeches, they relate the story of someone who confided in them.
 Pastors, counselors, politicians, neighbors often transgress here.
-They leave out the names, but give details which point to the subject of the illustration, resulting in the start and spread of gossip—not what they intended but also not an intelligent share.
+They leave out the names, but give enough details to help identify the subject of their illustration, resulting in the start and spread of gossip—not what they intended but also not an intelligent share.